RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 Because installing OpenTelemetry Collector and Uptrace can take some time, you can use the [docker-compose](https://github.com/uptrace/uptrace/tree/master/example/redis-enterprise) example that also comes with Redis Enterprise cluster and AlertManager.

+The docker example contains the following files that can edit before starting Docker containers:

+- `otel-collector.yaml` - OpenTelemetry Collector config that you can find inside the running Collector container at `/etc/otelcol-contrib/config.yaml`.
+- `uptrace.yml` - Uptrace config that you can find inside the Uptrace container at `/etc/uptrace/uptrace.yml`.

 You can also install OpenTelemetry and Uptrace from scratch using the following guides:

 - [Getting started with OpenTelemetry Collector](https://uptrace.dev/opentelemetry/collector.html)